JoshJHaines/intro-node/README.md

 ## CRUD

 - Create
-  - POST
+  - POST or add new entries
 - Read
-  - GET
+  - GET retrieve, search, or view existing entries
 - Update
-  - PUT
+  - PUT or edit existing entries
 - Delete
-  - DELETE
+  - DELETE deactivate, or remove existing entries

 ## Using Postman